-Analysis: Yes, in this case the original qualities and character of the building would be destroyed by the removal and replacement of the original metal shingles with an asphalt shingle roof.
+Analysis: Yes; some of the original qualities and character of the building would be destroyed by the removal and replacement of the original metal shingles with a standing seam metal roof.

 C. Is the change visually compatible with the neighboring properties as viewed from a primary or secondary public street?